Mashin Hero Wataru

-Mashin Hero Wataru (魔神英雄伝ワタル, Mashin Eiyū Den Wataru) is a mecha multimedia franchise originally created by Sunrise and Red Entertainment.
+Mashin Hero Wataru (魔神英雄伝ワタル, Mashin Eiyū Den Wataru) is a mecha multimedia franchise originally created by Sunrise and Red Company.
 The first series aired on April 15, 1988, replacing the 17:00–17:30 timeslot used for Transformers: The Headmasters.
-Sunrise credited "Hajime Yatate" for the storyline and Shuji Iuchi directed the series.
-The series employs a kinetic visual gag style, often employing characters running with their feet over their shoulders derived from Sunrise's previous Super Robot anime series Choriki Robo Galatt.
+Sunrise credited "Hajime Yatate" for the storyline and Shūji Iuchi directed the series.
+The series uses elements from both Chinese and Japanese mythology, in terms of themes and settings.

 Story

-The story is about a 9-year-old boy named Wataru Ikusabe (戦部 ワタル, Ikusabe Wataru) who is magically transported to a magical realm by a magical dragon named Ryujinmaru (龍神丸, Dragon God Round) - this realm is known as Soukaizan (創界山, Sōkaizan), which he is supposed to save from an evil, magical, demonic ruler.
+The story is about a 9-year-old boy named Wataru Ikusabe (戦部 ワタル, Ikusabe Wataru) who is magically transported to a magical realm by a mystical dragon named Ryujinmaru (龍神丸, Dragon God Round) - this magical realm is known as Soukaizan (創界山, Sōkaizan), which he is supposed to save from an evil, magical and demonic ruler.

-The series incorporates many elements of RPG games including dungeon levels and quests for magical objects.
-Soukaizan itself is represented as a series of magical tiered platforms each floating magically above the one beneath it in a rough pyramid shape.
-In order to progress to the next tier where he will meet the series' ultimate magical villain, the show's heroes must complete some task on the one beneath.
-In addition to these, he has to defeat the magical ruler of each level along with his many magical henchmen.
-Each level he completes, rejuvenates one color of the magical gray rainbow over Soukaizan.
+The series incorporates many elements of contemporary RPG video games including dungeon levels and quests for magical objects.
+Soukaizan itself is represented as a series of tiered platforms each floating above the one beneath it in a rough shape of a pyramid.
+In order to progress to the next tier where he will meet the series' ultimate magical villain, the show's heroes must first complete some task on the tiers beneath the last one.
+In addition to completing these quests, he has to defeat the ruler of each level along with his many henchmen.
+Each level he completes, he rejuvenates one color of the gray rainbow over Soukaizan.

-In his quest to save the magical realm, Wataru manages to transform a clay sculpture into a somewhat autonomous and small magical Super Robot.
-He also befriends many of the magical Soukaizan natives, and forms some very strong friendship bonds.
-The term Sou-kai-zan can be broken down to its three parts: "Sou" (creation), "Kai" (realm, space, world, or universe), and "Zan" (hill or mountain), representing the pyramid shape of the magical world's level.
+In his quest to save the magical realm, Wataru manages to transform a clay sculpture into a somewhat autonomous and small along with magical Super Robot.
+He also befriends many of the Soukaizan natives, and forms some very strong bonds of friendship.
+The term "Sou-kai-zan" can be broken down to its three parts: "Sou" (creation), "Kai" (realm, space, world, or universe), and "Zan" (hill or mountain), representing the pyramid shape of the magical world.